nodejs/node/doc/api/buffer.markdown

 Writes `value` to the Buffer at the specified `offset` with specified endian format (`writeDoubleBE()` writes big endian, `writeDoubleLE()` writes little endian).
-The `value` argument must be a valid 64-bit double.
+The `value` argument *should* be a valid 64-bit double.
+Behavior is not defined when `value` is anything other than a 64-bit double.

 Set `noAssert` to true to skip validation of `value` and `offset`.
 This means that `value` may be too large for the specific function and `offset` may be